Man jailed for seven years over the 'violent' rape of woman in Portsmouth city centre

 An examination of Booth’s mobile phone by police showed that prior to his arrest, he had been doing web searches on Google about rape including how someone can be convicted of rape, as well as what evidence police need to charge someone with rape.
 He also visited the CPS website on how the Crown Prosecution Service prosecute rape.

-In a victim impact statement read to the court, the woman involved said that what happened to her will be a nightmare that she will forever have to live with.
+In a victim impact statement, the woman involved said that what happened to her will be a nightmare that she will forever have to live with.

 Sentencing Booth, Judge Timothy Mousley KC said: ‘She could not have anticipated what happened to her that night and was incapable of protecting herself from you.
 You took complete advantage of her.
 You carried her to the place where you violently raped her and abandoned her, you left her in the cold and wet.’

-Judge Mousley also commended the actions of the young man who found the victim and made sure she got to a place of safety while looking after her and ensuring she was eventually reunited with her friends.
+Judge Mousley commended the actions of the young man who found the victim got her to safety while looking after her and ensuring she was reunited with her friends.

 ‘The courage it takes to come forward and speak to us about incidents of this nature should not be underestimated and I would like to take this opportunity to commend this young woman for the bravery she has shown.